henbriggs8/Dapr-App/replit.md

 ## Overview

 Dapper is a comprehensive mobile car wash and detailing service platform built with modern web technologies.
 It provides a complete ecosystem for customers to book car wash services, service providers to manage their operations, and administrators to oversee the business.
-The application features a mobile-first design with real-time updates, geolocation services, and integrated payment processing.
+The application features a mobile-first design with real-time updates, geolocation services, integrated payment processing, and intelligent rebooking capabilities that learn from customer behavior patterns.

 ## System Architecture